hashicorp/nomad/website/source/docs/commands/help.html.md

 ## DESCRIPTION

 The generic backend reads and writes arbitrary secrets to the backend.
-The secrets are encrypted/decrypted by Vault: they are never stored unencrypted in the backend and the backend never has an opportunity to see the unencrypted value.
+The secrets are encrypted/decrypted by Nomad: they are never stored unencrypted in the backend and the backend never has an opportunity to see the unencrypted value.